 disability: An umbrella term for any or all of the following: an impairment of body structure or function, a limitation in activities, or a restriction in participation.
 Disability is a multidimensional concept and is considered as an interaction between health conditions and personal and environmental factors.
 See also core activity limitation, mild or moderate core activity limitation and severe or profound core activity limitation.

-disability-adjusted life year (DALY): A year of healthy life lost, either through premature death or, equivalently, through living with ill health due to illness or injury.
+disability-adjusted life year (DALY): A year (1 year) of healthy life lost, either through premature death or equivalently through living with disability due to illness or injury.
 It is the basic unit used in burden of disease and injury estimates.

 discretionary foods: Foods and drinks not necessary to provide the nutrients the body needs, but which may add variety.
 Many are high in saturated fats, sugars, salt and/or alcohol, and are energy dense.